Burkina Faso leader says to hand power to transitional body

 "We have taken note of the origin of the popular revolt which led to the military getting power, so we determined the period of two weeks and after that period we are going apply sanctions," Esono said.

-Compaore himself arrived in neighboring Ivory Coast on Saturday, the government there said in a statement.
+Compaore himself arrived in neighbouring Ivory Coast on Saturday, the government there said in a statement.

 Burkina Faso troops cleared thousands of protesters from the capital and opened fire at state TV headquarters on Sunday, killing one person, after crowds had flocked there in anticipation of the announcement of a new leader.